-And for that, the College (and Lakeland) can thank one Mr. Frank Lloyd Wright.
+And for that, the college (and Lakeland) can thank one Mr. Frank Lloyd Wright.

 So, how did an architectural legend make his way to Lakeland?

 Buildings were rising during World War II, so accommodations had to be made.
-Student laborers were employed to construct 5 of Frank’s buildings, and with most young men off to war, construction crews were made up of mostly women.
+Student laborers were employed to construct five of Frank’s buildings, and with most young men off to war, construction crews were made up of mostly women.

-The next building to be built based on Frank’s design would be the The Usonian Faculty House in 2013.
+The next building to be built based on Frank’s design would be the Usonian Faculty House in 2013.

 The National Park Service of the US Department of the Interior dubbed the campus a National Historic Landmark in 2012.
 The distinction was given to the campus due to it boasting the largest collection of Frank Lloyd Wright architecture on a single site in the world.